luisalvesmartins/botengine/README.md

 # botengine

 Design and debug visually your bot conversations.
-Using Azure, Node, Bot Framework v4, GoJS and SocketIO to keep the designer in sync with the backend.
+Using Azure, Node, Bot Framework v4 (GA), GoJS and SocketIO to keep the designer in sync with the backend.

 The conversation is synchronized with the visual designer.
 When a bot is loaded in the conversation, it is loaded in the designer.